Mendip Hills: Walking

 Several sites on the Mendips are designated as open access land, and there are many footpaths and bridleways that are generally clearly marked.

 The Limestone Link is a 36 mi long-distance footpath from the Mendips to the Cotswolds, and the Mendip Way covers 80 km from Weston-super-Mare to Frome.
 The western section runs from the Bristol Channel at Uphill Cliff, affording views over the Somerset Levels, crosses the central Mendip plateau leading down to Cheddar Gorge, and then continues to Wells and Frome.
 The much longer Monarch's Way runs for 990 km, from Worcester to Shoreham-by-Sea in West Sussex.
 It closely follows the route taken by Charles II after his defeat at the Battle of Worcester in 1651.
 The route enters Somerset near Chewton Mendip and crosses the Mendip Hills heading for Wells.
 A shorter local path, the 45 mi long Mendip Pub Trail, connects six pubs owned by Butcombe Brewery.
 The trail runs from Hinton Blewett through Priddy, Axbridge, Bleadon, Rowberrow, and Compton Martin.

 Motor sport

 Various forms of oval short-track racing, including F1 and F2 stock cars, have taken place at Mendips Raceway since 1969.
 The track is located on Warrens Hill Road, on the rim of Batts Combe quarry between Shipham and Charterhouse.

 In the arts

 Thomas Hardy described the Mendips as "a range of limestone rocks stretching from the shores of the Bristol Channel into the middle of Somersetshire", and several of his books refer to the Mendips or sites on the hills.
 According to legend, Augustus Montague Toplady was inspired to write the words of the hymn "Rock of Ages" while sheltering under a rock in Burrington Combe during a thunderstorm in 1763; there is a metal plaque marking the site.

+Principal summits

+The following hills within the National Landscape area have more than 30 metres of topographic prominence: